marimo-team/marimo/docs/guides/authentication.md

 In order to authenticate, you must either pass the token as a password in the `Authorization` header, or as a query parameter under `access_token` in the URL.

-1. Basic Authorization header:

-To authenticate using the `Authorization` header, you must pass the token as a password in the `Authorization` header using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
-For example, to authenticate with the token `sup3rs3cr3t`, you would pass the header `Authorization Basic base64("any_username:sup3rs3cr3t")`.

-This is not necessary when using a browser, as the browser will automatically prompt you for a username and password.
-Note: any username can be used.
+1. Enter the token in the login page:

+If you try to access marimo from a browser, you will be redirected to a login page where you can enter the token.

 2. Query parameter:

 To authenticate using a query parameter, you must pass the token as a query parameter under `access_token` in the URL.
 For example, to authenticate with the token `sup3rs3cr3t`, you would pass the query parameter `http://localhost:2718?access_token=sup3rs3cr3t`.

 For convenience, when running locally, marimo will automatically open the URL with the query parameter in your default browser.

+3. Basic Authorization header:

+To authenticate using the `Authorization` header, you must pass the token as a password in the `Authorization` header using the [Basic authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+For example, to authenticate with the token `sup3rs3cr3t`, you would pass the header `Authorization Basic base64("any_username:sup3rs3cr3t")`.

+This is not necessary when using a browser, as the marimo server will redirect you to a minimal login page where you can enter the token.

 ## Custom Authentication